-Faculty are the experts and are best positioned to make decisions about the means by which assessment of learning takes place.
+Faculty are the experts and are best positioned to make decisions with regard to the ways and means by which assessment of learning takes place.
 Assessment planning is led by faculty with the intent to benefit student learning and development, and follows existing governance structures, including Faculty Council Bylaws.
-Assessment strategies reflect the work and knowledge of the discipline and are purposefully tied to program, Faculty/School, and TRU values.
+Assessment strategies reflect the work and knowledge of the discipline and are purposefully tied to program and departmental values.